MarkGardnerUSyd/packaging_demo/docs/_sources/index.rst.txt

 it can be pip installed.
 Basically, this tutorial will teach you how to recreate this repository from scratch (including this documentation, how meta!)

-There are four main things to consider before releasing your code (apart from obviously the code itself!)
+There are five main things to consider before releasing your code (apart from obviously the code itself!)

 #.
 Adding a license
 #. some example scripts